 After production ended, 100 or so unsold Kaiser Darrins ended up in a storage lot at the Willys plant in Toledo, Ohio.
 Dutch Darrin discovered them there months later in sad shape — the roadsters had spent the winter outside, buried in the snow, and were slated to be written off.
 Since the company was obviously keen to be rid of them, Darrin was able to buy about half of those cars at a substantial discount.

-Since Darrin still owned the rights to the design — Kaiser had built the roadsters under license — he had the damaged cars shipped back to Los Angeles, cleaned them up, and resold them himself.
+Since Darrin still owned the rights to the design — Kaiser had built the roadsters under license — he had some of the damaged cars shipped back to Los Angeles, cleaned them up, and resold them himself.
 Several were equipped with McCulloch superchargers and at least six others traded the Willys engine for an OHV V8 borrowed from the contemporary Cadillac Eldorado.
 Either conversion had far better performance than the stock roadster.
 Based on earlier tests of the supercharged factory prototype, the supercharged cars were capable of 0-60 mph (0-97 km/h) in around 10 seconds and a top speed of over 100 mph (161 km/h); the Cadillac engine gave the Darrin a top speed of more than 145 mph (235 km/h).
 Some of the modified cars competed in a few SCCA events in the hands of owners like Laura Maxine Elmer (later to become Briggs Cunningham’s second wife) and Ray Sinatra, Jr., cousin of Frank Sinatra.
 Darrin sold the last of the roadsters by 1957.

 Perhaps the most intriguing Kaiser Darrin variation was a mooted long-wheelbase, four-door hardtop version with sliding front and rear doors.
 Henry Kaiser had suggested such a car in the fall of 1952, but by the time the roadster got off the ground, Kaiser Motors no longer had the resources for any spin-offs.
 In April 1954, Studebaker-Packard approached Darrin about developing a similar hardtop on a Packard chassis.
 A single mockup was built, sporting with a dramatic new nose, but sadly, Studebaker-Packard’s deteriorating financial condition led to the project’s cancellation.
 We don’t know what eventually happened to the mockup.
 (We were unable to obtain a photo of it for this article.)